erikisrad/crosshair-overlay/README.md

 # crosshair-overlay
- a simple python custom crosshair overlay
+A reupload of a simple python custom crosshair overlay.
+Modifiiable via json config.